haqjahirul123/Shopping-App-project--HTML-and-CSS/README.md

 - 12 Jan -
 - 13 Jan - Lecture
 - 14 Jan - Deadline

+General idea.

+We will have one index/style.css that gives us the main rulesset for the fonts, sizes, colours and such.
+We can make the first page with the intro together, then we pick one of the other four each to work with.

+Example project
+- 1. Welcome site - 4 students from EC - All of us
+- 2. Contact site, how to get in touch with each student - Johan
+- 3. Example of what kind of service we can do to customers - Jahirul
+- 4. Short info about each person, who we are and what we like - Jon
+- 5. History blog of what we done during school and maby earlier - Joakim

 # Delar som skall vara med.